Appendix B: Setting up a Facebook page

 - Do not use the black and gold V as your profile picture.
 This is reserved for the official VU Facebook page.
 Consider using one of the square V social media icons.

 - Your cover image takes up the width of your Facebook page.
 Facebook has a set of official requirements that can help you in creating your cover image.
 These dimensions and requirements change often, so the official Facebook help page is your best resource for keeping your page up to date.
 Looking for campus images to use?
 You can use the photos from our Flickr page.
 Remember that your profile picture covers part of your cover image – so adjust accordingly.

 - Images for your tabs: This is where you can place your call-to-action items – these should be attention-grabbing and lead your visitors to more content.
-You can show up to 5 tabs below your cover photo.
+You can show up to 5 tabs below your cover photo (subject to changes by Facebook).